easy-up/portage-cd/docs/configuration.md

 ### Merging Configuration

-Workflow Engine merges configuration from different sources in the order of precedence mentioned above.
+Portage CD merges configuration from different sources in the order of precedence mentioned above.
 If the same configuration is specified in multiple places, the source with the highest precedence overrides the others.
 This mechanism allows for flexible configuration strategies, such as defining default values in a file and overriding them with environment variables or CLI arguments as needed.